PrincetonUniversity/hpc_beginning_workshop/cluster/README.md

-snodes                    # info about the compute nodes squeue                    # which jobs are running or waiting to run who                       # list users on the head node
+snodes                    # info about the compute nodes squeue                    # which jobs are running or waiting to run who                       # list users on the head node checkquota                # view your quota and request more space
 ```

 Here is example output from the commands above: